clips/bratreader/README.md

 # Installation

-Currently, there are no particular installation isntructions.
+Currently, there are no particular installation instructions.
 Because BratReader will be used so locally, we assume users will be able to figure out themselves where they want to use the code in their project.

 # Usage

-To use BratReader, simply import repomodel and point it to the directory containing both your .ann and .txt files.
+To use BratReader, simply import repomodel and point it to the directory containing both your `.ann` and `.txt` files.

 ```python
 from bratreader.repomodel import RepoModel